Jose-Monagas/kickstarter-analysis/README.md

 ## Analysis and Challenges
 For the analysis of this data set, a pivot table was created along with a line chart to represent the Theater outcomes based on launch date.
+First, we created the pivot table with the outcomes and launch dates, then we filtered it by the theater category to showcase only the successful, failed, and canceled Kickstarters.
+After that, we created the `Theater Outcomes Based on Launch Date` chart.

 ![Outcomes vs Launch Date](Resources/Theater_Outcomes_vs_Launch.png)

-Additionally, a table was created to represent the percentage of successful, failed, and canceled plays based on the funding goal amount.
+Additionally, a table was created to represent the percentage of successful, failed, and canceled plays based on the funding goal amount to show the correlation between the outcome and the goal.

 ![Outcome based on Goal Amount](Resources/Outcomes_vs_Goals.png)

-There were a couple of difficulties when performing this analysis such as dealing with a very large data set, for which we applied filters and formulas in order to facilitate the process of data wrangling.
-Additionally, some of the data was not easy to read.
-For example, the "Deadline" and "Launched_at" columns contained Unix timestamps, which needed to be converted into a day-month-year format that we could interpret.

 ### Analysis of Outcomes Based on Launch Date
 1. This analysis uncovered that the rate of success for Theater Kickstarters follows a trend, which is very high rate of success during May and June specifically which makes them the best months to launch a campaign.